chenxiaolong/RSAF/README.md

 ## Permissions

 The only permission RSAF requires is the `INTERNET` permission.
 It is used only to allow rclone to access the configured remotes.
 RSAF does not and will never have ads or telemetry.

+On Android 11+, RSAF can optionally request the `MANAGE_EXTERNAL_STORAGE` (All files) permission.
+This allows rclone to access files in `/sdcard`, which may be useful for wrapper remotes.
+For example, this allows using a `crypt` remote to transparently encrypt and decrypt files in a local directory.

 ## Verifying digital signatures